-By some estimates, more than 35 million Americans suffer from insomnia at some point in their lives.
+By some estimates, some 10 to 15 percent of Americans suffer from insomnia at any given time.
 Brief episodes of insomnia resulting from death of a loved one or the start of a new school year are not considered abnormal.
-Persistent insomnia, lasting more than a month, may require treatment.
+Chronic insomnia, lasting more than three months, usually requires treatment.
 Treatments vary based on the cause of the insomnia.
 Some forms of insomnia, such as difficulty falling asleep, may be related to anxiety.
 Early morning awakenings are often a sign of depression.
 If indicated, a polysomnogram may be performed in patients complaining of insomnia to rule out restless legs syndrome, sleep apnea and other sleep pathologies.

 Some people appear to have a genetic vulnerability to insomnia.
 They may have short sleep requirements or be especially sensitive to disruptions caused by noise or light.
 Psychological factors clearly play a role in insomnia, including stress, anxiety, depression and psychiatric disorders.
 In other patients, excessive use of caffeine or stimulants may cause insomnia.
 Paradoxically, sleeping pills often contribute to insomnia by the development of tolerance over time.
 Shift work is often associated with difficulty sleeping and daytime sleepiness.